Home Home

 The ribbons are of cloth construction and are sewn to the breast area.
 Normally the ribbons are built from metal and cloth and are attached via the use of pins.
 The cloth approach is more streamline.

 The uniform featured here belonged to a highly decorated officer.
-From top to bottom, left to right, the ribbons seen here are: Bronze star, American Defense, American campaign medal, Asiatic-pacific Campaign, WWII Victory, Army of Occupation medal, National Defense medal, Korean War medal, Philippines Liberation medal, Unknown, Unknown.
+The main cluster of ribbons from top to bottom, left to right, the ribbons seen here are: Bronze star, American Defense, American campaign medal, Asiatic-pacific Campaign, WWII Victory, Army of Occupation medal, National Defense medal, Korean War medal, Philippines Liberation medal, Unknown.

 A triangular shape patch is sewn to the sleeve.
 Of dark green color with the word "SHAPE" written in large, white font.
 The words "Vigilia Pretium Libertatis" is written surrunding two crossed swords overimposing sun rays.